ibm-cloud-docs/watson-assistant/conversational-search.md

 ## Streaming response support
 {: #conversational-search-streaming-response}

-The streaming response feature in conversational search uses the watsonx.ai capabilities to provide continuous and real-time responses in your assistant.
-By default, the streaming response is disabled for web chat and the preview panels of your assistant.
+Streaming response from Conversational search uses watsonx.ai capabilities to provide continuous, real-time responses in your assistant.
+By default, the streaming response is disabled for the web chat and the assistant preview panels.

-By using the streaming response feature, you can reduce the wait time for the response.
+By using the streaming response support feature, you can reduce the wait time for the response.

 {: shortdesc}

-To enable **the streaming response support** do the following:
+To enable streaming response, do the following:

 1. Go to **Home** > **Preview** > **Customize web chat**.
-1. Click the **Styles** tab.
+1. Click the `Styles` tab.
-1. Set the **Streaming** toggle button to `On`.
+1. Set the `Streaming` toggle button to `On`.
-1. Click **Save and exit**.
+1. Click `Save and exit`.